 every relationship is different and each one has their own problems

 Indeed, every relationship is different, but abuse is not.
-Be it physical or emotional, it is all abuse and should not be condemned.
+Be it physical or emotional, it is all abuse and should be condemned.
 We see people post happy couple pictures that some then take as goals, but in reality, some partners are using social media to mask away the abuse in their unhealthy relationships.

 social media standards